 2. Pain Relief

 Floating can provide relief from various types of pain, including chronic pain, muscle tension, and joint stiffness.
-The buoyancy of the saltwater reduces on the body, allowing muscles and joints to relax.
+The buoyancy of the saltwater reduces pressure on the body, allowing muscles and joints to relax.
 Additionally, the sensory deprivation aspect of floating helps to minimize external stimuli, which can exacerbate pain.

 3. Enhanced Mental Clarity